 The query is the set of keywords Mention will monitor for you.
 With Boolean mode you have as many keywords as you need.
 You combine them using these 10 operators.

 3. What is an example of a good query?

 Use the first tab to select the best keyword combinations for your search, using our available commands.

-In the second tab, Monitored Pages, you can add one Facebook page and Twitter page.
-Yet, you can have up to 10 pages for each of the following: Booking.com, Yelp, Tripadvisor, Google reviews, Amazon, Trustpilot and Custplace.
+In the second tab, Monitored Pages, you can add Facebook, Twitter, Instagram pages as well as a number of review pages such as Booking.com, Yelp, Tripadvisor, Google reviews, Amazon, Trustpilot and Custplace.